busterjs/grunt-buster/README.md

 ```
 Now you can run the buster task with `grunt buster`.

-### PhantomJS
+### Browser Tests

-If you want to run tests for the browser environment, you also need to install PhantomJS.
-[See this FAQ on how to install PhantomJS](https://github.com/cowboy/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed).
+If you want to run tests for the browser environment, you also need to [install PhantomJS](https://github.com/cowboy/grunt/blob/master/docs/faq.md#why-does-grunt-complain-that-phantomjs-isnt-installed).

 ### Configuration